 The Toledo Museum of Art is my FAVORITE place to take the kids in winter or summer!
 We are so lucky to have such an amazing art museum in Toledo that is free.
 The museum always has fantastic exhibits – I have highlighted a few of my favorites below.
 The museum also offers a kid’s area in the basement where you can take your kids to play and create art.

 2 | Local Library

 Many of the local libraries in Toledo have been recently renovated and offer wonderful kid’s areas!
-Head to your local library for storytime or to browse the book selection and learn how to borrow books.
+Head to your local library this winter for storytime or to browse the book selection and learn how to borrow books.

 3 | Imagination Station